twbs/bootstrap/docs/components/card.md

 ### Sizing

-Cards are block-leve by default, so they'll fill the available horizontal space.
+Cards are block-level by default, so they'll fill the available horizontal space.
 Constrain their widths via custom styles, our predefined grid classes, or our grid mixins.

 {% example html %}
 <div class="card" style="width: 20rem;">